Developing and debugging a plugin

 • ios.podfileProperties

-Introspection only works on safe modifiers (static files like JSON, XML, plist, properties), with the exception of ios.xcodeproj which often requires file system changes, making it non idempotent.
+Introspection only works on safe modifiers (static files like JSON, XML, plist, properties), except ios.xcodeproj which often requires file system changes, making it non idempotent.

 Introspection works by creating custom base mods that work like the default base mods, except they don't write the modResults to disk at the end.
 Instead of persisting, they save the results to the app config under _internal.modResults, followed by the name of the mod such as the ios.infoPlist mod saves to _internal.modResults.ios.infoPlist: {}.